mrazjava/booklink/sandbox/persistence/README.md

 # Booklink Persistence w/ Docker
-Each booklink persistence store runs int he standbox as a standalone docker container.
+Each booklink persistence store runs in the sandbox as a standalone docker container.
 These docker images are typically managed via docker compose.

 ## Postgres
 PostgreSQL is the main system database which powers the backend.
-Account data and all the system information is stored in this database.
+User data and all other system information is stored in this database, including book references fetched from mongo.
 ```
 docker build -f Dockerfile.postgres -t mrazjava/booklink-postgres:202009-12.2 .
 ```